heiner/heiner.github.com/_drafts/random-samples.md

 that quickselect is the standard algorithm for finding the $$k$$th smallest element in an unsorted list, or the $$k$$ smallest elements.
 However since it requires modifying the full array, it isn't the best approach for the problem at hand.
+(It also suffers from the same floating point collision issue.)
+It's still very good to know quickselect, which is why I mention it here.

 #### Reservoir sampling